duangle/scopes/doc/dataformat.rst

 This source parses as the same list in the coated example::

     # nesting is implied by indentation.
-    # a sub paragraph continues the list.
+       a sub paragraph continues the list.
     print
         # nested arguments must be indendent by four spaces.
-        # tabs are not permitted.
+          tabs are not permitted.

-        # multiple elements on a single line without sub-paragraph are wrapped
+        # elements on a single line with or without sub-paragraph are wrapped
-        # in a list.
+          in a list.
         ..
 "Hello" "World"

+        # values that should not be wrapped have to be prefixed with an
-        # single arguments are appended to the parent list
+          escape token which causes a continuation of the parent list
-        303
+        \ 303 606 909

 Mixing Modes
 ^^^^^^^^^^^^